cloudfoundry-community/bosh-splitter/README.md

 ## Example usage

-The Cloud Foundry deployment in `useast1-sb` was modified to extract each group of runners into it's own deployment.
+The Cloud Foundry deployment in `useast1-sb` was modified to extract each group of runners into its own deployment.
 Implementation was done in the following order:
  1. Creation of the `split` bash script
  2. Modification of the environment level Genesis `Makefile`
  3. Modification of the site level `networking.yml`